ivogeorg/attach_shelf/README.md

 8. Go under the cart by using TF between `cart_frame_front_midpoint` and `cart_frame_centerpoint` until tolerance. _Optionally, use the reflections to the supporting rods behind the reflective plates for alignment corrections._
 9. Pick up the cart.
 10. Back up to `load_pos_tf`.

+###### 10.3 Simulator anomalies

+1. When approaching the cart, with only forward motion set (`teleop` or `cmd_vel`) the robot turns to the left and has to be corrected!ll
+2. When the robot picks up the cart, the cart flips so that the reflective plates are on the other side.
+3. When decreasing/increasing speeds in `teleop`, the robot moves.
+4. Once picked up and set down, subsequent commands to `/elevator_*` don't have a "physical" effect.

+###### 10.4 Lab observations

+1. There are 3 frames, `robot_cart_laser`, `robot_cart_laser_noisy`, and `robot_cart_laser_noisy_0`, which are set where `cart_frame` is meant to be set, and when the robot is facing the cart straight in.
+It appears and then fades, then appears again, possibly being published dynamically and going stale, and then published again.